The Ultimate Guide to Non-Toxic Food Preparation (7 Tips)

 Now, I’m not saying we should all panic and swear off produce, even nonorganic produce.
 Fruits and veggies are still very important for our health.
 It’s more about being smart about how we choose and prepare them.

 Something to note is that some produce are more likely to have high pesticide residues than others.
 The Environmental Working Group puts out these lists called the Dirty Dozen and Clean Fifteen.
-They’re super helpful for figuring out where to prioritize organic purchases.

 But whenever you do buy conventional aka non-organic produce it’s important to wash them effectively.